Bowmanville: Emergency services

 Policing in Bowmanville is handled by the East Division of the Durham Regional Police.
 The new police station in Bowmanville opened in February 2016, which includes the DRPS forensic identification building.
 The provincially maintained highways near Bowmanville are under the jurisdiction of the Ontario Provincial Police.

 Bowmanville was formerly home to the Royal Canadian Mounted Police Toronto East Detachment under "O" Division.
 The detachment was closed in May 2017 because it was the smallest detachment in the Greater Toronto Area, and was identified as being appropriate for closure.

 There is one fire station in Bowmanville, located at 7075 King Street East.
 In 2014, the fire station underwent significant renovations to accommodate growth and to meet accessibility legislation.

 Lakeridge Health Bowmanville is a fully accredited hospital located in Bowmanville, which is run by the Lakeridge Health Corporation.
-A significant redevelopment and expansion of the Hospital was announced in January 2018, which will allow the Hospital to provide greater patient programs and services and an improved health care experience.
+A significant redevelopment and expansion of the hospital was announced in January 2018, which will allow the hospital to provide greater patient programs and services and an improved health care experience.

 Infrastructure

 Transportation

 Since the 1950s, Bowmanville has been accessible via Highway 401 and Highway 407 which are about 13.5 kilometers away from each other (via Liberty Street) and is served by three interchanges: Bowmanville Ave (formerly Waverley Road) — Durham Road 57 (Exit 431), Liberty Street — Durham Road 14 (Exit 432) and Bennett Road (Exit 435), that also serves the retirement community of Wilmot Creek on the Lake Ontario shore.
 The interchange with Highway 35 and Highway 115 to Lindsay and Peterborough (exit 436) lies 500 metres east of Bennett Road.

 Bowmanville is bisected by the Canadian Pacific Railway, while the Canadian National Railway runs to the south of the town.
-Bowmanville had its own transit system, Clarington Transit from 2002–05, and is now served by Durham Region Transit, which offers connections to GO Transit and Via Rail.
+Bowmanville had its own transit system, Clarington Transit from 2002 to 2005, and is now served by Durham Region Transit, which offers connections to GO Transit and Via Rail.

 GO Transit plans to extend the Lakeshore East line train service to Bowmanville by 2024.